ForgottenScream/my-qubes-journey/docs/source/intro.rst

 Maybe you've dabbled in Linux and want to take the next step.
 Maybe someone sent you this link and you already have strong opinions about Qubes or Linux — which is fine, I won’t hold that against you.

 This documentation is written primarily for people in that first group: curious, motivated, but unsure where to start.
-That said, you may find yourself gradually migrating into the “target audience” without even realizing it.
+That said, if you are in that second group you may find yourself gradually migrating into the first group without even realizing it.

 Why I Wrote This
 ----------------